David Kato: Funeral

 Kato's funeral was held on 28 January 2011, in Nakawala.
 Present at the funeral were family, friends and co-activists, many of whom wore t-shirts bearing his photo in front, the Portuguese "la [sic] luta continua" in the back and having rainbow flag colours inscribed onto the sleeves.
 The Christian preacher at the funeral – Anglican pastor Thomas Musoke – preached against the gays and lesbians present, making comparisons to Sodom and Gomorrah, before the activists ran to the pulpit and grabbed the microphone from him, forcing him to retreat from the pulpit to Kato's father's house.

 An unidentified female activist angrily exclaimed "Who are you to judge others?" and villagers sided with the preacher as scuffles broke out during the proceedings.
 Villagers refused to bury Kato at his burial place.
 The task was then undertaken by his friends and co-workers.
-In place of the preacher who left the scene after the fighting, excommunicated Anglican Church of Uganda bishop Christopher Senyonjo officiated at Kato's burial in the presence of friends and cameras.
+In place of the preacher who left the scene after the fighting, excommunicated Church of Uganda bishop Christopher Senyonjo officiated at Kato's burial in the presence of friends and cameras.